rackerlabs/rackspace-how-to/content/rackspace-email-archiving/add-and-edit-archive-users-in-cloud-office.md

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).

-When you have completed the steps in [Logging in to the Archive Manager](/how-to/log-in-to-the-archive-manager), you can add additional users to the Archive Manager and assign the following user types:
+After you have completed the steps in [Log in to the Archive Manager](/how-to/log-in-to-the-archive-manager), you can add additional users to the Archive Manager and assign the following user types: